camiloichavezgit/MAQMS/README.md

 # MAQMS
- Mobile Air Quality Monitoring System (MAQMS) - An IoT Network of Air Quality Monitoring stations connectes to Azure cloud to provide insights and predictive models of air quality in Mexico City.
+ Mobile Air Quality Monitoring System (MAQMS) - An IoT Network of Air Quality Monitoring stations connected to Azure cloud to provide insights and predictive models of air quality in Mexico City.